praxis/praxis/reference/plugins.md

 end
 {% endhighlight %}

-The plugin's `Request` module will be included in to `Praxis::Request`.
-So we add a simple `current_user` method.
+If we define a `Request` module inside the plugin, that will automatically be included in to `Praxis::Request`.
+So to add a simple `current_user` method to a Praxis `Request` it is enough to define it like this.

 {% highlight ruby %}
 module Request
   def current_user
-    'guest'
-  end
-end
+    'guest' # hopefully a more sophisticated logic goes here end end
 {% endhighlight %}

-Extensions to `Praxis::Controller` will typically want to register `before`, `after`, or `around` callbacks.
-Ours is no different:
+Extensions to `Praxis::Controller` are done by including a `Controller` module within the plugin.
+As in the case above, any code inside the module will be automatically included in `Praxis::Controller`.
+Controller extensions typically want to register `before`, `after`, or `around` callbacks.
+The code below shows an example of that, registering a `before :action` block for all controllers:

 {% highlight ruby %}
 module Controller
   # extend AS::Concern so that we can use its included callback to easily register our callback in concrete controllers.
 Note that Praxis::Controller